Imran series characters: Captain Shakeel

-Captain Shakeel first appeared in the novel Makazonga, according to available record the first Imran series novel written by Mazhar Kaleem.
-He has a face without expression and is known as a power agent.
+Captain Shakeel first appeared in the novel Makazonga, It is said that this was Mazhar Kaleem first novel.
+Captain Shakeel has a face without expression and is known as a power agent.
 He is as smart as Ali Imran and he also thinks in the same way.
+Captain Shakeel's character has glimpses of Safdar's character.
 He joined the Pakishia Secret Service after transferring from Military Intelligence.